kbader94/Embest-EC9100-Buildroot/README.md

 # Embest EC9100 Buildroot

-Build and run newer U-Boot and Kernel
+Build and run newer U-Boot and Kernels for Embest EC9100 SBC (AKA SBC-IMX6UL on Amazon)

 ### Instructions (For 6.17 Kernel)